HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/NetworksApi.md

 ## GetByID

-> Network GetByID(ctx, networkId)
+> Network GetByID(ctx, networkId, optional)

-Retrieve network by ID
+Retrieve network by ID.

-Returns a single network with matching ID
+Returns a single network with matching ID.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters